Lethargy2718/webpack-template/README.md

 ├── webpack.prod.js      # Production-specific Webpack configuration
 ├── package.json         # Project dependencies and scripts
-├── .gitignore           # Files to exclude from version control └── README.md            # Documentation
+├── .gitignore           # Files to exclude from version control ├── .eslintrc.js         # ESLint configuration
+├── .prettierrc          # Prettier configuration
+└── README.md            # Documentation
 ```

+## Running ESLint and Prettier

+In order to lint and format your code, you can use the following npm scripts:

+- **`npm run lint`**: This will run ESLint on all the JavaScript files in the `src` directory and automatically fix any fixable issues.
+- **`npm run pretty`**: This will format the JavaScript, HTML, CSS, JSON, and Markdown files in the `src` directory using Prettier.

+- **`npm run lint-all`**: This will run ESLint on all files in the project (not just in the `src` folder) and automatically fix any fixable issues.

+- **`npm run pretty-all`**: This will format all JavaScript, HTML, CSS, JSON, and Markdown files in the project using Prettier.

 ## How to Customize